|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name four rewards from confusion or overwhelm.
+-Name four rewards of confusion.

--Explain what is a common denominator in saying no.
+-Identify one common denominator in saying no.

--Name two contradicting views about money.
+-Identify two contradicting attitudes about money.

 -Explain the time of year do suicides actually peak.